-Proof-of-Concept Clinical Trials for the Mechanism of CT1812
+Completed Proof-of-Concept Clinical Trials for the Mechanism of CT1812

-We have conducted and are continuing to conduct a series of clinical proof-of-concept trials intended to assess target engagement and the impact of CT1812 on synaptic activity.
+We have conducted a series of clinical proof-of-concept trials intended to assess target engagement and the impact of CT1812 on synaptic activity.
 These proof-of-concept trials are presented in more detail below.

-COG0202 - Phase 2 (SEQUEL) Trial
+COG0202 - Phase 2 SEQUEL Clinical Trial

-Our COG0202 SEQUEL study is a randomized, double-blind, placebo-controlled Phase 2 clinical trial of 16 patients with mild-to-moderate AD to evaluate the potential efficacy of CT1812 in restoring synaptic function in patients through quantitative EEG measurement, as reflected by relative theta power.
-The trial is configured as a two-arm crossover trial, in which half of the participants will receive 300 mg of CT1812 daily for 29 days.
-After a 14-day wash out period, these participants will receive placebo for an additional 29 days.
-The other half of the participants receive placebo daily for 29 days.
-After a 14-day wash out period, these participants will receive CT1812 treatment for an additional 29 days.
-CSF and EEG evaluations are taken periodically throughout the duration of the trial.
-We anticipate reporting topline data from this trial in fourth quarter of 2022.
+Our COG0202 SEQUEL study is a randomized, double-blind, placebo-controlled Phase 2 clinical trial of 16 patients with mild-to-moderate AD to evaluate the potential efficacy of CT1812 in restoring synaptic function in patients through qEEG measurement, as reflected by relative theta power.
+The trial is a two-arm crossover trial, in which half of the participants received 300 mg of CT1812 daily for 29 days.
+After a 14-day wash out period, these participants received placebo for an additional 29 days.
+The other half of the participants received placebo daily for 29 days.
+After a 14-day wash out period, these participants received CT1812 treatment for an additional 29 days.
+CSF and qEEG evaluations were taken periodically throughout the duration of the trial.
+We completed enrollment in the first quarter of 2023 and presented results in October 2023.
+Results showed that CT1812-treated participants exhibited a statistically significant change in relative theta in the central region of the brain and consistent trends of improvement across all prespecified EEG parameters, reflecting improved synaptic function after just a matter of weeks.

-COG0105 - Phase 1 (SPARC) Trial
+COG0105 - Phase 1 SPARC Clinical Trial